 Biography

-Joe has been licensed since 1987 and Board Certified in Immigration and Nationality Law since 2000.
-A statewide survey of attorneys, conducted and published by The Texas Lawyer, ranks Joe among the five best immigration lawyers in the State.
-He has appeared in Best Lawyers in America since 2001, and in Texas Monthly’s “Super Lawyers” repeatedly for over 20 years, including 2024.
+Joe was admitted to the practice of law in 1987 and has been Board Certified in Immigration and Nationality Law since 2000.
+In a statewide survey of attorneys, conducted and published by The Texas Lawyer, Joe was listed among the five best immigration lawyers in the State.
+He has appeared in Best Lawyers in America since 2001, and in Texas Monthly’s “Super Lawyers” repeatedly for over 20 years, including 2025.

-Mr. Reina has also filed numerous successful federal lawsuits against U.S. Citizenship and Immigration Services as well as against the Department of State and has achieved “about-face” reversals of originally adverse decisions, despite consular nonreviewability.
-He has also represented numerous athletes, including players of the National Football League.
-Joe also handled the visa application that brought the world’s foremost expert on Velásquez to the Meadows Museum of Southern Methodist University.
+His appellate work includes Deanda-Romo, 23 I&N Dec.
+597 (BIA 2003) and Quilantan, 25 I&N Dec.
+285 (BIA 2010).
+He has also succeeded in federal litigation against U.S. Citizenship and Immigration Services as well as the Department of State.
+These cases have achieved “about-face” reversals of originally adverse decisions.
+He has represented a variety of professionals, such as players of the National Football League and the world’s foremost expert on the work of Velásquez.

-Mr. Reina graduated from Georgetown University (School of Foreign Service) in 1984 and from the University of Houston Law School in 1987, which he attended on an academic scholarship.
-He also completed programs at the University of Bourgogne (1982) and the University of Salamanca (1984).
+Mr. Reina graduated from Georgetown University in 1984 and from the University of Houston Law School in 1987, which he attended on an academic scholarship.
+He also completed programs at the University of Bourgogne and the University of Salamanca.
 He is fluent in French, Italian, and Spanish.

-Joe is also a SCUBA instructor, whose marine photography appears at www.fluctuat-nec-mergitur.com.
-A licensed pilot, he occasionally flies himself to court appearances and other professional engagements.
+Joe is also a SCUBA instructor, and his marine photography appears at www.fluctuat-nec-mergitur.com.
+A licensed pilot, he often flies himself to professional engagements and court appearances.

 Education